fgladisch/anychain/README.md

 ### `#toJSON()`

-`blockchain.toJSON()` will return the following JSON for the example above:
+Returns the following JSON for the example above:

 ```json
 [